botworld-wiki/beatburger.github.io/pages/codex.md

 ### Overview

-The Codex is a new feature added with [Version 1.2](</news#v120>).
-It adds new Quests to normal and danger zones which gives advanced players a reason to revisit areas - other than [Farming](</farming>).
+The Codex is a feature added with [Version 1.2](</news#v120>).
+It adds new Quests to normal and danger zones which gives players a reason to discover areas and later to revisit areas - other than [Farming](</farming>).

 ### Rewards

-Each [Map](</maps>) has it's own list of quests that reward the player with cosmetic rewards for completing a specific number of objectives and 100 Coins for each objective you complete.
+Each [Map](</maps>) has its own list of quests that reward the player with cosmetic rewards for completing a specific number of objectives and 100 Coins for each objective you complete.

 **Jump to section 🔹** \| [Scrapper Coast](<#scrapper-coast>) \| [Great Desert](<#great-desert>) \| [Fall Grove](<#fall-grove>) \| [Saltwater Swamp](<#saltwater-swamp>) \| [Parched Sea](<#parched-sea>) \| [Spore Woods](<#spore-woods>) \| [Ashen Shore](<#ashen-shore>) \| [Exterminator Squads](<#exterminator-squads>) \| [Fishing Codex](<#fishing-codex>) \|